Head of Strategy & Development

 Emily joined us in 2017 after graduating with a degree in Wildlife Conservation.
-As our digital marketing assistant she aims to raise the Trust’s online profile on our website and social media platforms.
+As our Digital Marketing Officer she aims to raise the Trust’s online profile on our website and social media platforms.
 She loves sharing photos of bumblebees and raising conservation awareness among our followers.
 Emily lives in the beautiful South Downs countryside where she can often be found out walking or training her dog, Monty.

 Sandra has a background in finance and prior to joining the Trust in 2014 had her own bookkeeping business.
 She is fluent in Japanese, having lived in Japan for 14 years, and is looking forward to learning more about bumblebees as part of our team.

 Prior to joining the Trust back in 2013, Marie worked in customer service escalation and resolution.
 She came on board initially as a temporary admin assistant but discovered a penchant for finance.
 She took a break from the Trust for a couple of years to expand her finance skills, and is now back and here to stay!
 She loves spending time with her dog Miley who even has her own bumblebee fancy dress outfit…